Sitting atop Mill Mountain Park, the Roanoke Star is a regional icon and popular tourist attraction.

 - On April 16, 2008, the Roanoke Star went dark on the first anniversary of the Virginia Tech shooting

-The Roanoke Star is currently white year-round, with the exception of Memorial Day, Flag Day, Independence Day, Sept.
-11 and Veteran’s Day.
-On these special occasions, the star is illuminated in red, white and blue to demonstrate the region’s patriotism.
+The Roanoke Star is currently white year-round, with the exception of Memorial Day, Flag Day, Independence Day, Patriot Day, and Veteran’s Day.
+On these special occasions, the star is illuminated in red, white, and blue to demonstrate the region’s patriotism.